 Mines View Park

-Located at the northeastern outskirts of Baguio City, this park offers an overlooking view of the mining town of Itogon and Amburayan Valley.
-It’s iconic viewing deck, posted in almost every promotional tourism posters, made Mines View Park a famous attraction for travelers.
-You can spend time by seeing the beautiful mountain ridges and savoring the cool wind.
+Located on the northeastern outskirts of Baguio City, this park offers an overlooking view of the mining town of Itogon and Amburayan Valley.
+Its iconic viewing deck, posted in almost every promotional tourism poster, made Mines View Park a famous tourist attraction.
+You can enjoy the beautiful mountain ranges while savoring the calm wind.

 Mines View Park also has a handful of activities to offer.
 You can buy souvenirs in their local shops, wear native Igorot costumes, or make a wish in their wishing well.
-This park is a great addition to your Baguio City tour, perfect for kids, families and friends.
+This park is an excellent addition to your Baguio City tour, perfect for kids, families, and friends.

-How to go to Mines View Park: You can take a cab/taxi from the city proper going to the Mines View Park.
-You can also take a jeepney ride from the terminal in Lower Mabini Street going to the park.
+How to go to Mines View Park: You can take a cab/taxi from the city to go to Mines View Park.
+You can also take a jeepney ride from the terminal on Lower Mabini Street to the park.
 Jeepney fare is around PHP 10.

 Good Shepherd Convent

-Only a few meters away from Mines View Park, you’ll find the best delicacies in Baguio City in Good Shepherd Convent.
-Food items offered here ranges from freshly made fruit jams, peanut butter, locally made biscuits, to fresh juices.
+Only a few meters from Mines View Park, you’ll find the best delicacies in Baguio City in Good Shepherd Convent.
+Food products here range from freshly made fruit jams, peanut butter, locally made biscuits, and fresh juices.
 Your friends and relatives in the metro will surely love the products of Good Shepherd Convent.

 Valley of Colors

 This colorful hillside community is located in La Trinidad, Benguet.
-Although it’s not part of the city, it is a great addition to the list of Baguio tourist spots.
-Just a jeepney ride from the city proper, you can visit this vibrant village and awash your eyes in different colors.
+Although it’s not part of the city, it is an excellent addition to the list of Baguio tourist spots.
+Just a jeepney ride from the town proper, you can visit this vibrant village and awash your eyes in different colors.

 The Valley of Colors is also known as the Stobosa Mural, abridged from three localities: Stonehill, Botiwtiw, and Sadjap.
-This work-of-art is inspired from Favela Painting in Rio de Janeiro, Brazil, and spearheaded by the local government; with a main purpose of boosting tourism in the area.
-Include this to your itinerary as a side trip before heading to the La Trinidad Strawberry Farm.
+This work of art is inspired by Favela Painting in Rio de Janeiro, Brazil, and spearheaded by the local government to boost tourism in the area.
+Include this as a side trip to your itinerary before heading to La Trinidad Strawberry Farm.

-How to go to Valley of Colors: Take a jeep with the signage “La Trinidad” from the La Trinidad Terminal located in front of Baguio City Hall.
+How to go to Valley of Colors: Take a jeep with the signage “La Trinidad” from the La Trinidad Terminal in front of Baguio City Hall.
 The fare is PHP 9.00.
-You can also take a cab/taxi from the city proper going to Valley of Colors for an added price.
+You can also take a cab/taxi from the city proper to Valley of Colors for an added price.
 Read more about our experience in Valley of Colors here.

 Tam-awan is a cultural village and art center built by the local artists of Baguio City.
-It’s main purpose is to preserve and bring closer the culture of Cordillera to tourists.
-Major attractions in Tam-Awan Village are their art galleries, authentic nipa huts, cafe, cultural shows, and workshops.
-You can even lodge in their nipa huts for a full Igorot experience at an affordable rate of PHP 500 /day.
-Include this beautiful Baguio tourist spot and have an immersive Cordilleran experience.
+Its primary purpose is to preserve and bring the culture of the Cordillera to tourists.
+Significant attractions in Tam-Awan Village are their art galleries, authentic nipa huts, cafes, cultural shows, and workshops.
+You can even lodge in their nipa huts for a whole Igorot experience at an affordable PHP 500 per person daily.
+So include this beautiful Baguio tourist spot and have an immersive Cordilleran experience.

-How to go to Tam-Awan Village: From Baguio City proper, go to Kayang street and you’ll find a jeepney station.
-Take the jeep with a signage “Long-long” or “Tam-Awan”, and inform the driver that you will alight in Tam-Awan Village.
-Fare is PHP 9.00.
+How to go to Tam-Awan Village: From Baguio City proper, go to Kayang street, and you’ll find a jeepney station.
+Take the jeep with the signage “Long-long” or “Tam-Awan,” and inform the driver that you will alight in Tam-Awan Village.
+The fare is PHP 9.00.
 Find out the things to do in Tam-Awan Village here.

 BenCab Museum houses different forms of contemporary art.
 The museum also has the will to preserve the environment and the cultural heritage of the Cordilleras.
-Located in Tuba, Benguet, this art gallery is seated on a promontory of rainforests and mountains.
+This art gallery is located in Tuba, Benguet, on a promontory of rainforests and mountains.

-Aside from its artworks and sculptures, you’ll enjoy its peaceful ambiance and the cool mountain breeze ventilating inside the building.
-You can also spend time with friends and family in their own cafe or have a walk in their garden located outside the museum.
-If you planned to visit Baguio City, include BenCab Museum on your itinerary and indulge with good food, nature and beautiful artworks.
+Aside from its artwork and sculptures, you’ll enjoy its peaceful ambiance and the cool mountain breeze ventilating inside the building.
+You can also spend time with friends and family in their cafe or garden outside the museum.
+If you plan to visit Baguio City, include BenCab Museum on your itinerary and indulge in good food, nature, and beautiful artwork.

-How to go to BenCab Museum: From Baguio City proceed to Kayang Street Jeepney Terminal Station.
-Have a jeepney ride with a signage “Asin Road” going to BenCab Museum.
-Fare is PHP 11.00.
+How to go to BenCab Museum: From Baguio City, proceed to Kayang Street Jeepney Terminal Station.
+Have a jeepney ride with “Asin Road” signage to BenCab Museum.
+The fare is PHP 11.00.
 Check out our entire travel story in BenCab Museum here.

 Camp John Hay

-Camp John Hay was once a military base for the United States Armed Forces.
-Today, it is one of the popular tourist spots in Baguio with different attractions to see.
-Baguio City also played a big role in US history, and the Camp John Hay is the perfect place to rediscover its backstory.
+Camp John Hay was once a United States Armed Forces military base.
+Today, it is one of the tourist attractions in Baguio, with different attractions to see.
+However, Baguio City also played a significant role in US history, and Camp John Hay is the perfect place to rediscover its backstory.

-How to go to Camp John Hay: Go to Perfecto Street near Burnham Park and you’ll find a jeepney terminal.
-Look for the jeep going to “Scout Barrio” and inform the driver that you will alight in Camp John Hay.
-Fare is PHP 9.00.
+How to go to Camp John Hay: Go to Perfecto Street near Burnham Park, and you’ll find a jeepney terminal.
+Look for the jeep to “Scout Barrio” and inform the driver that you will alight in Camp John Hay.
+The fare is PHP 9.00.

-Our Lady of the Atonement Cathedral, or also known as Baguio Cathedral, is a historic structure located near the busy Session Road.
-The two-spired cathedral is well known for its structure covered with pink painting.
-The Baguio Cathedral also became an evacuation site for the locals of Benguet during the World War II; a historic landmark in which you should never miss to visit.
+Our Lady of the Atonement Cathedral, also known as Baguio Cathedral, is a historic structure near the busy Session Road.
+The two-spired cathedral is well known for its design covered with pink paint.
+The Baguio Cathedral also became an evacuation site for the locals of Benguet during World War II, a historic landmark you should never miss visiting.

 How to go to Baguio Cathedral: From Session Road, go to Fr.
 Carlu Street, and on your left is the Baguio Cathedral.

 The Burnham Park Reservation is a historic landmark located in downtown Baguio City.
 It is named after Daniel Burnham, an American urban planner and architect who designed the whole city of Baguio.
-This is a great hangout place for all ages, and there’s a number of attractions that you can choose.
-You can sail a boat in the artificial lake of the park, try delicious street foods, buy delicacies, or just stroll around the park.
+This park is a great hangout place for all ages, and there are several attractions you can try.
+You can sail a boat in the park’s artificial lake, try delicious street foods, buy delicacies, or stroll around the park.
 At night, the city becomes alive because of their night market.

 Baguio Night Market

-Another addition to your Baguio City tour is the Night Market in Harrison Road.
-As the clock strikes at nine in the evening, a portion of the Harrison Road becomes alive and festive; filled with thrift shops and stores.
-There are myriad of items to buy in Baguio Night Market, and it never fails to attract customers and travelers.
+Another addition to your Baguio City tour is the Night Market on Harrison Road.
+As the clock strikes nine in the evening, a portion of Harrison Road becomes alive and festive, filled with thrift shops and stores.
+There are many items to buy in Baguio Night Market, which never fails to attract customers and travelers.

-Products offered here ranges from bags, footwear, clothing, and digital accessories.
-There are also souvenir items that you can buy in this place, and kitchenware too.
-You’ll surely have great finds in this place, and have that wonderful pasalubong for your love ones.
+Products here range from bags, footwear, clothing, and digital accessories.
+There are also souvenir items and kitchenware that you can buy in this place.
+You’ll indeed have great finds in this market and have that wonderful pasalubong for your loved ones.

-How to go to Baguio Night Market: You can take a cab/taxi or walk going to the Harrison Road at the side of Burnham Park.
-Baguio Night Market opens everyday from 9:00 PM to 2:00 AM.
+How to go to Baguio Night Market: You can take a cab/taxi or walk to Harrison Road at the side of Burnham Park.
+Baguio Night Market opens every day from 9:00 PM to 2:00 AM.
 Find out what you can buy at Baguio Night Market.
 Check out our experience here.